 Like all other registered System V init services, MyPLC is started and shut down automatically when your host system boots and powers off.
 You may disable automatic startup by invoking the chkconfig command on a Red Hat or Fedora host system:

 Example 3.
 Disabling automatic startup of MyPLC.

 '''

-Disable automatic startup

 chkconfig plc off

-Enable automatic startup

-chkconfig plc on

 '''